都姫婚

 Kumano-taisha Shrine | Yamagata Prefecture

-Kumano Shrine in Miyauchi, Nanyo City, Yamagata Prefecture, with a history of 1,200 years, is the oldest and largest in Tohoku.
-A Shinto ceremony is held in the worship hall of the Yamagata Prefecture Important Cultural Festival.
+Kumano Shrine in Miyauchi, Nanyo City, Yamagata Prefecture, boasts a history spanning 1,200 years and is renowned as the most historic and largest shrine in the Tohoku region.
+Shinto wedding ceremonies are held in the worship hall, designated as an Important Cultural Property of Yamagata Prefecture.

 Suwa Shrine | Yamagata Prefecture